LCrew/matchzy-auto-tournament/docs/features/shuffle-tournament-complex-solution.md

 > **Background – What are ELO and OpenSkill?**
 > - **ELO**: Classic rating system from chess – each player has a single number that goes up or down after each game based on who they played and whether they won or lost.
 > - **OpenSkill**: A modern Bayesian rating system for competitive games (similar family to Microsoft TrueSkill) that handles **teams**, changing teammates, and uncertainty much better than plain ELO.
 See the official docs at [openskill.me](https://openskill.me) for a deeper explanation.
-> - In this design, admins still work with an **ELO-style number** (e.g. 3000), while the system can internally run OpenSkill and convert between ELO and OpenSkill values.
+> - In this design, admins still work with an **Elo-style Skill Rating** (centered around 1500), while the system can internally run OpenSkill and convert between Skill Rating and OpenSkill values.

 #### Rating System Options